 You can mix up carpet types with less expensive products for your low-traffic areas.
 But remember that quality pays off in the end.

 How many times have you walked into a public area, like a hotel or casino, and thought about how ugly or busy the carpet is?
-First impressions matter, and your carpet plays a part in making your business look impressive.
+First impressions matter and your carpet plays a part in making your business look impressive.

 Find a balance between a carpet style that lasts and looks good.

 Start by choosing a practical color for your space.
-If you have high-traffic areas, a light shade will only accentuate dirt and wear.
+If you have high-traffic areas, light shades will only accentuate dirt and wear.
 But dark shades could show lint or sand, depending on the area you live in.
 Stay away from white, ivory, black, or grey.
 Consider instead brown, tan, or rust.

 Although you can hide soil better with a patterned carpet, remember that it’s more difficult to match with furniture and accessories in your building.
 Try heathered carpet, which mixes yarns of different colors, or add some personality with a rug instead.
 If you do decide on a pattern, keep it simple.